Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents: Inner band solution

 \section{Inner band solution}

-When next analyze the case when the density profile forms a horizontal band that decays for $|y| > h/2$, and the current is proportional to the density.
+We next analyze the case when the density profile forms a horizontal band that decays for $|y| > h/2$, and the current is proportional to the density.
 For simplicity, we assume an exponential decay:

 In this case, there is one parameter in the solution, which is the characteristic length of the exponential decay $\ell$.
-In Fig.~\ref{figansatze} (b) this regime is illustrated for $\ell \ll h$, there the density profile as a function of $y$ approaches a step function.
+In Fig.~\ref{figansatze} (b) this regime is illustrated for $\ell \ll h$; there the density profile as a function of $y$ approaches a step function.
 Both density and current are invariant under translations along the horizontal axis.

-In order to determine $C$ we perform the integral of the density over the square region $\Lambda$ and equate it to $\rho_0$:
+In order to determine $C$, we perform the integral of the density over the square region $\Lambda$ and equate it to $\rho_0$: